apache/flink/docs/apis/batch/libs/table.md

 {% top %}

 ### Expression Syntax
-Some of operators in previous section expect one or more expressions.
+Some of the operators in previous sections expect one or more expressions.
 Expressions can be specified using an embedded Scala DSL or as Strings.
 Please refer to the examples above to learn how expressions can be specified.

 This is the complete EBNF grammar for expressions: